Cyberft-pdf/OpenCV-object/README.md

     <li>Filter colors</li>
 </ul>

-I tried everyone of them and i was not successful, these codes are mess of everything.
+I tried everyone of them and I was not successful, these codes are just one of first ideas how it could work (mess of everything).

 Although I was not successful, I learned a lot